tnebooks/10th-science/question_v2/science/1-mark-questions/the-islets-of-langerhans-consists-of-two-types-of.md

 ---
-choices: []
+choices:
+  - Alpha and Gamma cells
+  - Beta and Delta cells
+  - Nerve and Muscle cells
 answers:
-  - TBD
+  - Alpha and Beta cells
 ---

-The Islets of Langerhans consists of two types of cells namely----?
+The Islets of Langerhans (the endocrine part of the pancreas) consists of two main types of cells namely ----?